wwt/git-foundations/sections/section_9.md

 # Make Local Git Repository Changes With Atomic Commits

-It is possible to commit many changes to a single file at once although doing so can make it difficult to find and roll back individual changes within a commit.
+It is possible to commit many changes to a single file at once although doing so can make it difficult to find and roll-back individual changes within a commit.
 Alternatively, atomic commits are those which involve a separate commit for each change to a file.
 While atomic commits can be more tedious, they provide the benefit of isolating individual changes to individual commits.

 ## **Create and Commit a New Python Script to the Repository**